Ribeirão Preto: Education

 The medium Basic Education Performance Index (IDEB) among the city's public schools was, in 2009, 4.0 (in a scale from 1 to 10), considering that the note from the 5th years was 4.4 and the 9th years was 3.7; the note of the municipals and publics schools in the hole country was also 4,0.
 Among the private institutions the municipal index raises to 6.1 (6.4 for the 5th years students and 5.9 for the 9th years).
-The education Human Development Index (HDI) was 0.918 (classified as very elevated), while Brazilian's was 0,849.
+The education Human Development Index (HDI) was 0.918 (classified as very elevated), while Brazil's was 0.849.

-The municipality counted, in 2009, with approximated 117 373 enrollments in the schools.
+The municipality counted, in 2009, with approximated 117,373 enrollments in the schools.
 According to the Brazilian Institute of Geographic and Statics, in the same year, out of all 168 elementary schools, 60 belonged to the state, 26 to the municipality and 82 were private.
 Among all 68 high schools, 32 belonged to the state, 3 to the municipality and 33 were private.
 In 2000, 5.5% of the children from 7 to 14 were not at school.
 The graduation average among teen of 15 to 17 years was, in the same year, 67.7%.
 The index of alphabetization of the population above 15 years, in 2010, was of 98.9%.
 In 2006, for each 100 girls there were 105 boys in the elementary school.

 The city's Education Office has as their objective to coordinate and advise the management and pedagogical the city's education system.
 Are examples of the programs coordinated by the Office the Young and Adults Education (EJA) that is a non-cost education for the adults that had not concluded elementary schooling and the Special Education Networking, where students who have physical disabilities are conducted by specialist teachers.